 Above: A single wood space heater heats the entire interior.

-Above: A polished concrete floor can be easily hosed down.
+Above: The polished concrete floor can be easily hosed down.

 Above: A rooftop deck offers another space for plein-air dining.